HYDROMORPHONE HYDROCHLORIDE- hydromorphone hydrochloride injection, solution

 The opioid antagonists, naloxone or nalmefene, are specific antidotes to respiratory depression resulting from opioid overdose.
 For clinically significant respiratory or circulatory depression secondary to hydromorphone overdose, administer an opioid antagonist.
 Opioid antagonists should not be administered in the absence of clinically significant respiratory or circulatory depression secondary to hydromorphone overdose.

-Because the duration of opioid reversal is expected to be less than the duration of hydromorphone in Hydromorphone Hydrochloride Injection, USP (HIGH POTENCY), carefully monitor the patient until spontaneous respiration is reliably reestablished.
+Because the duration of opioid reversal is expected to be less than the duration of action of hydromorphone in Hydromorphone Hydrochloride Injection, carefully monitor the patient until spontaneous respiration is reliably reestablished.
 If the response to an opioid antagonist is suboptimal or only brief in nature, administer additional antagonist as directed by the product's prescribing information.